nikitavoloboev/data/docs/economy/finance.md

 Tax wise, at least in [Europe](../travel/visited/europe.md), you pay ~ 21% VAT every 3 months.
 You then pay income tax once a year, at least in [NL](../travel/visited/netherlands.md) all that's done through a website.
 Income tax is often progressive so amount you pay depends on how much you earned in the year.

+I found asking [ChatGPT](../machine-learning/chatgpt.md) questions regarding taxes/finances very useful.
+Do double check though as model can hallucinate.

 There are ways to avoid paying the tax if you don't stay a tax resident in any one country for prolonged time (usually 180 days).
 But I haven't tried doing that.

 I do budgets on quarterly bases as I send in my revenue for 3 months to pay VAT tax.
 Anything beyond the 3000 cash goal gets invested into my [portfolio of stocks/ETFs](investing.md) at each end of month.
 Might automate it at some point.

 Aside from investing in ETFs, I use the money to invest in [ideas that interest me](../ideas/ideas.md).
-Pay open source contributors whose libraries I like.
+Pay [open source](../open-source/open-source.md) contributors whose libraries I like.
 And generally try to give back to community on whose work I build on.

 I try reflect on my progress both financial and otherwise as part of my [look backs](../looking-back/looking-back.md).